Addendum D – Guidelines

 The theme contains the UIS wordmark with a link to the UIS Home page on the Top Left, Search, Social and links to A-Z Index, Contact, Directory, Maps and Text only on the Top Right.
 There is a navigation menu which is present on all the Web pages.

-There are two official website themes for UIS – 1) Top-level/Marketing and 2) Department.
+There are two official website themes for UIS – 1) Top-level/Recruitment and 2) Department.

 2) Department Theme